hramos/ReactNativeClass/README.md

 # React Native 101 Class

 Welcome to React Native 101!
-In this class we will learn more about React Native and how it can be used to build a simple mobile app.
+In this class, we will learn more about React Native and how it can be used to build a simple mobile app.

 # What is React Native?